paulsetzepfand/paulsetzepfand.github.io/_pages/about.md

 From June to July 2026, I visited **CREST**, hosted by [**Clément Malgouyres**](https://sites.google.com/site/clementmalgouyres/).

-I am always happy to discuss research, be it yours or mine—please feel free to get in touch at paul.setzepfand[at]econ.uio.no!
+I am always happy to discuss research, be it yours or mine—feel free to get in touch at paul.setzepfand[at]econ.uio.no!

 </div>